Order here!

 BookPage

-The book has also been featured in the New York Times, The Nation, The Australian, the Australian Broadcasting Corporation, Keen On podcast, Radio New Zealand, KALW, the San Francisco Chronicle, the Times of India, and Africa Is a Country.
+The book has been featured in the Wall Street Journal, New York Times, The Nation, Here & Now, NPR’s Book of the Day, Forum, The Australian, the Australian Broadcasting Corporation, Keen On podcast, New Books in Philanthropy podcast, Radio New Zealand, KALW, the San Francisco Chronicle, the Times of India, and Africa Is a Country.

 We Are Not Able to Live in the Sky, a critical history of microfinance, was published by Metropolitan Books/Holt on June 11, 2024.
 You order a copy on AmazonBarnes & NobleBooks-a-Million, BookshopPowell’s, or Target, or, better yet, through your local independent bookstore.